Esther McVey

-Esther Louise, Lady Davies (born 24 October 1967), styled as Esther McVey, is a British politician and television presenter who has been the Member of Parliament (MP) for Tatton since 2017 and was the MP for Wirral West from 2010 to 2015.
+Esther Louise McVey (born 24 October 1967) is a British politician and television presenter who has been the Member of Parliament (MP) for Tatton since 2017 and was the MP for Wirral West from 2010 to 2015.
 A member of the Conservative Party, she served in cabinet as Minister of State for Employment from 2013 to 2015, Secretary of State for Work and Pensions in 2018, Minister of State for Housing and Planning from 2019 to 2020 and Minister of State without Portfolio from 2023 to 2024.

 Born in Liverpool, McVey was placed in foster care for the first two years of her life and was then brought up by her biological family.
 She was privately educated at The Belvedere School before going on to study at Queen Mary University of London and City, University of London.
 After working at her family's construction business, she became a television presenter, co-presenting GMTV with Eamonn Holmes.

 McVey first entered the House of Commons as MP for Wirral West at the 2010 general election.
 She served in the Cameron–Clegg coalition as Parliamentary Under-Secretary of State for Disabled People from 2012 to 2013, prior to serving as Minister of State for Employment from 2013 to 2015.
 She was sworn into the Privy Council in 2014 and attended Cabinet after that year's reshuffle.
-At the 2015 general election she lost her seat; she subsequently spent eighteen months serving as Chair of the British Transport Police Authority before returning to parliament following the 2017 general election, succeeding former Chancellor of the Exchequer George Osborne in the Tatton constituency.
+At the 2015 general election she lost her seat; she subsequently spent eighteen months serving as chair of the British Transport Police Authority before returning to parliament following the 2017 general election, succeeding former Chancellor of the Exchequer George Osborne in the Tatton constituency.

 McVey served in the second May ministry as Deputy Chief Whip from 2017 to 2018.
 She was appointed Work and Pensions Secretary in January 2018.
 In July, she apologised for misleading the House of Commons over the new Universal Credit scheme by claiming a National Audit Office report showed it should be rolled out faster, when in fact the report concluded the roll-out should be paused.
 She resigned in November 2018 in opposition to Theresa May's draft Brexit withdrawal agreement.
 She founded the Blue Collar Conservative parliamentary caucus, before standing in the 2019 Conservative Party leadership election, but was eliminated in the first round after finishing in last place with nine votes.
-After the contest, she attended Cabinet as Minister of State for Housing and Planning until Boris Johnson's first Cabinet reshuffle.
+Following the contest, she attended Cabinet as Minister of State for Housing and Planning until Boris Johnson's first Cabinet reshuffle.

 After leaving the Johnson Cabinet, McVey returned to the backbenches.
 She subsequently, with her MP husband, jointly hosted weekly programmes on GB News titled Friday and Saturday Morning with Esther and Philip; she also regularly wrote for the Daily Express.
 In the November 2023 cabinet reshuffle, she was appointed Minister of State without Portfolio by Rishi Sunak, her third Cabinet role, reported to have been tasked with "leading the government's anti-woke agenda".